mishfit/litecart-customer-upload-addon/README.md

 2. Upload the contents of the folder public_html/* to the corresponding path of your LiteCart installation.

-3. Go to Admin -> Catalog -> Edit Product and add allowed domains (coma separated).
+3. Go to Admin -> Catalog -> Attributes and Create New Group.
+Name the option Customer File Upload
+4. Use this option in the product you want the upload file input to appear.

 ________________________________________________________________________